 Travelling on the London Underground

 Transport for London have a range maps and guides helping to make your tube journeys comfortable and accessible including a guide to avoiding steps, available at this link.

 Advice for disabled travellers preparing for travelling abroad

 A guide to travelling abroad for the disabled, including booking holidays, health & medication, accomodaton, transport and wheelchair & other equipment, is available from GOV.UK.

 Tourettes Action ID cards

 Tourettes Action’s, credit card size, Identity Cards can aid other people's understanding of Tourette Syndrome by acknowledging your diagnosis and providing a short explanation of the condition.
-To provide some extra support when travelling abroad, TA have also produced translations of the ID card in eight languages.
+To provide some extra support when travelling abroad, TA have also produced translations of the ID card in 12 languages.
 Find out more.